 It’s not uncommon for there to be several SAT Math questions that you just can’t solve.
 Don’t get discouraged by this!
 What you can do however, is maximize the potential of gaining extra points by guessing correctly on problems you couldn’t solve.

-The best way to up your odds of randomly choosing the right answer is to pick a letter and use it to answer all the questions you’re guessing on.
+On multiple choice questions, the best way to up your odds of randomly choosing the right answer is to pick a letter and use it to answer all the questions you’re guessing on.
 It can be any letter A-D (despite what you may have heard, C isn’t the most common correct answer), just make sure you use it for all questions you guess on (after you eliminate any obviously wrong answers).

-Using only one letter to guess gives you a 25% chance of getting each question right, whereas if you guessed a different letter randomly, your overall odds of guessing correctly would be significantly lower.
+Using only one letter to guess gives you a 25% chance of getting each multiple choice question right, whereas if you guessed a different letter randomly, your overall odds of guessing correctly would be significantly lower.

 SAT Math Tricks for Grid-In Questions